Pleural Diseases

 Asbestos-Related Pleural Diseases FAQs

-What is pleural disease?
+What causes pleural diseases?

 No, you generally cannot cure asbestos-related pleural diseases, because the body cannot absorb or remove asbestos fibers once you’ve inhaled them.